Jakobovski/aws-spot-bot/README.md

 ## AWS-SPOT-BOT
-An automated tool for finding and launching the cheapest AWS spot instances.
+A tool for automating the finding and launching of the cheapest and most reliable AWS spot instances.
+It is primarily intended for machine learning researchers to be able to spawn multiple GPU instances without incurring large costs.

-#### !!
-DISCLAIMER!!
-This library is something I threw together in less than day for my personal use.
-Its very useful so I thought I should share it.
-The code is not well tested and is not very configurable.
-Feel free to contribute.

-### TODO
-- add a check to report how many instances you currently have running
-- setup pip
-- how far back do we need to look? right now its just looking back a few hours, should we loop the callbacks
-- search the project for "todo" and fix those occurrences

 #### Configuration Options